gethardup/first/README.md

 # first
-creating a new branch is quickS
+creating a new branch is quickS & simple